vaibhavvst24/House-Price-Prediction/README.md

-House Price Prediction Using Random Forest
+# House Price Prediction
 This project focuses on building a machine learning model to predict house prices using a Random Forest Regressor.
 The dataset used for this project is the California Housing Dataset, which includes various factors influencing housing prices, such as location (longitude and latitude), median income, total rooms, total bedrooms, population, and housing median age.

 The goal of this project is to create a robust predictive model that provides accurate price estimates.
 Additionally, a Flask web application was developed to allow users to input relevant housing details and receive real-time price predictions.

-🔎 Problem Statement
+# 🔎 Problem Statement
 The objective was to predict housing prices based on multiple factors.
 Accurate price prediction is crucial for potential buyers, sellers, and real estate agencies to make informed decisions.
 The project handles the complexities of real-world data, including missing values, categorical variables, and data scaling.

-🛠️ Tools & Technologies Used
+# 🛠️ Tools & Technologies Used
 Programming Language: Python

 Data Analysis & Processing: Pandas, NumPy